Lonzo Ball

-Lonzo Anderson Ball (born October 27, 1997) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
+Lonzo Anderson Ball (born October 27, 1997) is an American professional basketball player who last played for the Cleveland Cavaliers of the National Basketball Association (NBA).
 A point guard, he played college basketball for one season with the UCLA Bruins, earning consensus first-team All-American honors before the Los Angeles Lakers selected him with the second overall pick of the 2017 NBA draft.
 He was named to the NBA All-Rookie Second Team in 2018.

-As a senior at Chino Hills High School in 2016 Ball was awarded multiple national high school player of the year honors, and led his team, alongside his brothers LiAngelo and LaMelo, to an undefeated 35–0 record and the consensus national top ranking.
+As a senior at Chino Hills High School in 2016, Ball was awarded multiple national high school player of the year honors, and led his team, alongside his brothers LiAngelo and LaMelo, to an undefeated 35–0 record and the consensus national top ranking.
 As a college freshman in 2016–17, he led the nation in assists and broke the UCLA record for the most assists in a season.
 Ball also won the Wayman Tisdale Award as the top freshman in the nation.

 As an NBA rookie with the Lakers, his playing time was limited by shoulder and knee injuries, and he was sidelined for much of his second season after an ankle injury.
 He was traded at the end of the season to the New Orleans Pelicans in a trade package for Anthony Davis.
 He played two seasons with the Pelicans before joining the Chicago Bulls in a sign-and-trade deal, but a persistent knee injury sidelined him for the majority of his tenure with the team, with him missing the entirety of the 2022–23 and 2023–24 seasons.
-After the 2024–25 season, Ball was traded to the Cavaliers.
+After the 2024–25 season, Ball was traded to the Cleveland Cavaliers.